amicloud/SealSlicer/README.md

 ## 📝 Notes

-- **GPU Slicing:** The GPU slicing component is mostly broken
+- **GPU Slicing:** The GPU slicing component is broken currently
 - **Responsive UI:** While the UI is currently responsive, slicing operations block the UI thread.
 Fixes are planned to resolve this.
 - **Test Coverage:** Focused on ensuring reliability for non-OpenGL components, with ongoing efforts to increase coverage.
-- **Future Enhancements:** Plans include expanding compatibility, enhancing multithreading, and adding user-friendly features like settings management and file visualization.
+- **Future Enhancements:** Plans include expanding compatibility, and adding user-friendly features like settings management and file visualization.

 ---